Kelpfishes and Fringeheads: Family Clinidae

 Identification: Typical kelpfish shape—pointed snout, tiny mouth, rounded caudal fin, and long dorsal fin.
 Color varies widely; green to brown or tan or reddish—often blotched or streaked.
 1-3 (often 2) ocelli on back.
 Soft rays more widely spaced toward rear of dorsal fin.
 Scales that extend well onto the caudal fin distinguish it from other kelpfish.

-Size: To 6.2-inches long; most caught from piers are around 4-5 inches.
+Size: To 6.3 inches long; most caught from piers are around 4-5 inches.

-Range: Bahia Magdalena, southern Baja California, including Isla Guadalupe, to Piedras Blancas Point, central California
+Range: Bahia Magdalena, southern Baja California, Isla Guadalupe southern Baja California, to Piedras Blancas Point, central California, and north to San Francisco Bay.
+Common from Bahia Magdalena, southern Baja California, to central California.

 Piers: Embarcadero Marina Pier, Oceanside Harbor Pier, Cabrillo Mole in Catalina, Redondo Spotfishing Pier, Malibu Pier, and Monterey Coast Guard Pier.